Noncommutative deformations and flops: Introduction

 \begin{list}{(${\theenumi}$)}{\usecounter{enumi}} \item {\bf Noncommutative width.} We take $\width(C) := \dim_{\K} \DA$. \item {\bf Commutative width.} We set $\cwidth(C) := \dim_{\K} \DA^{\ab}$. \end{list}

 For flopping and flipping curves these numerical invariants are always finite by \ref{fd intro}, regardless of singularities.
 We explain in \ref{can calculate width} that the noncommutative width $\width(C)$ is readily calculated, and is indeed easier to handle than the commutative width $\cwidth(C)$.
-From the viewpoint of the homological algebra later (see \S\ref{nec of def}), the noncommutative width is the more natural invariant.
+From the viewpoint of the homological algebra, we will see later in \S\ref{nec of def} that the noncommutative width is the more natural invariant.

 For floppable curves of Type $A$, when Reid's width invariant is defined \cite{Pagoda}, we prove in \ref{(-3,1) not commutative} that all three width invariants agree.
 For all other contractible curves, including flips and singular flops, our invariants are new.
 We will see in \ref{intro example} below that the noncommutative width may be strictly larger than the commutative width.
 Remark~\ref{rem lower width bounds} also gives lower bounds for the width according to Dynkin type.
 This makes it clear that the algebras $\DA$ can be quite complex: for instance in type $E_8$ we find that $\width(C)\geq40$.